jennykathambi90/Data-Science-Portfolio/Machine Learning/Features Selection in Linear Models/lasso_for_linear_models_feature_selection.md

 # Conclusion

 The lasso is a very good algorithm for selecting the best features from a data set with many features.
-These best features can be used to fit other linear models or the lasso itself for best perfomance.
-NB: With the lasso:
+These best features can be used to fit other linear models.
+In the case of lasso:

 1. One can fit the model with glmnet plus all the features but use the chosen lamda.1se which will automatically shrink the coefficients of the un important features, hence automatic feature selection.

 2. One can use cv.glmnet directly with all the features, lamda and features are selected automatically.
 This is the preferred option.

-The next post will be about feature selection for non-linear data.